rhel-labs/learn-katacoda/stratis/step5.md

 All pools contain a data tier, which contains one or more block devices used to store data.
 The block devices used to create the pool belong to the pool's data tier.

-You can add additional block devices to a pool as data devices, thereby increasing the disk space provided to Stratis devices.
+You can add additional block devices to a pool as data devices, thereby increasing the disk space provided to the Stratis pool.
 This is helpful when you have exhaused the available space initially allocated to the pool.

 The pool you created, my_pool, has 10 GiB of space.
 Add /dev/loop2 as a data device to my_pool.